Schwetzingen

 Schwetzingen (/de/; Schwetzinge) is a German town in northwest Baden-Württemberg, around 10 km southwest of Heidelberg and 15 km southeast of Mannheim.
+Schwetzingen is one of the five biggest cities of the Rhein-Neckar-Kreis district, and has been the district seat (Große Kreisstadt) since April 1, 1993.
+It builds, together with Oftersheim and Plankstadt, a continuos residential area.

-Schwetzingen is one of the five biggest cities of the Rhein-Neckar-Kreis district and a medium-sized centre between Heidelberg and Mannheim.
+The city is most famous for the Baroque palace complex including its theater and gardens.

-The city is most famous for Schwetzingen Palace and the Schlosstheater.
-The palace grounds also feature a mosque, the oldest in Germany.
-Although not functional, it was used by Muslim prisoners in the Franco-Prussian War.
+Schwetzingen is also part of the Burgenstraße, a scenic route that runs from Mannheim to Prague.

 Geography

-Schwetzingen is located in the Rhine-Neckar-triangle in the plain of the Rhine river, lying west of the Odenwald and in the east of the Rhine.
-A small stream, the Leimbach, runs through the city before joining the Rhine.
+Location and climate

-Climate
+Schwetzingen is located in the Rhine-Neckar metropolitan region in the Upper Rhine Plain, east of the Rhine and west of the Odenwald.
+The Leimbach stream flows through the city and empties into the Rhine not far west of the city, near Brühl.

-Schwetzingen is located in Germany's warmest summer region, the "Rhine shift".
-In summer, temperatures sometimes rise up to 35 °C and higher.
-The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate), bordering closely on a humid subtropical climate (Cfa), with summer months often averaging above 21 degrees (71 F).
+Being located in Germany's warmest summer region, in summer temperatures sometimes rise up to 35 °C and higher.
+The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate), bordering closely on a humid subtropical climate (Cfa), with summer months often averaging above 21 °C.